-Welcome this new archive relating to the men and women service personnel and the part they played at the Liberation and subsequent Humanitarian Effort of the Bergen Belsen Concentration Camp in 1945.
+Welcome this new archive relating and dedicated to the men and women service personnel and the part they played at the Liberation and subsequent Humanitarian Effort of the Bergen Belsen Concentration Camp in 1945.

 We are now inviting any relatives of service personnel who may have been at the camp to get in touch.
 We do not believe there are any records of the diverse group of men and women, many completely untrained, who were involved with the camp, after it’s liberation.